 - How should the brand respond if a product, campaign or founder decision creates criticism?

-- How can earned attention support search, social, ecommerce and retail?
+- How can relevant attention support search, social, ecommerce and retail without overstating attribution?

 What fashion PR includes